One on One Private Sessions

-A typical Spiral Praxis somatic re-education session lasts about 1 hour with two instructors.
-The session is divided into two main categories: (1) passive motor re-education; (2) active motor re-education.
-Passive motor re-education consists of body manipulations to free contractures in the body, tone postural muscles, and create a well-supported range of motion.
-Typically the practitioners will place the child in different physical equilibrium positions and then perform various oscillatory motions called “learning reflexes” to release muscular tensions and stress.
-The motions are smooth and practitioners are careful never to induce any pain on children—they often use songs and stories to help children relax and make the experience fun.
+Practitioners perform body manipulations to free contractures in the body, tone postural muscles, and create a well-supported range of motion.
+The child is placed in different physical equilibrium positions where various oscillatory motions called “learning reflexes” are carried out to release muscular tensions and stress.
+The motion is smooth and practitioners are careful to never cause pain.
+Songs and stories are often used to help children relax and make the experience fun.

-In active motor re-education, children are placed in various movement activities where they are challenged to expand the range of their self-initiated movements.
-The activities are very carefully graduated so the children can improve at their own pace.
-During this phase of treatment, the children will learn all the basic movement co-ordinations of the body as well as re-visit physical milestones of infancy.
-The goal in this phase is to prepare children for regular locomotive activities and to strengthen their love and desire to move.
+Children are challenged in various movement activities to expand the range of their self-initiated movements.
+Activities are carefully graduated so children can improve at their own pace.
+During this phase of treatment, children will learn all the basic movement co-ordinations of the body and re-visit physical milestones of infancy.
+The goal in this phase is to prepare children for regular locomotive activities and strengthen their love and desire to move.